Penetration Testing

 The Penetration Testing Process

 Penetration testing is a crucial practice for organisations to ensure the security of their systems and networks.
 To effectively carry out a penetration test, one must have access to reliable and powerful tools that can identify vulnerabilities and assess the overall strength of an organisation's cybersecurity measures.
-In this section, we will explore some of the essential tools used in pen testing.
+In this section, we will explore some of the essential tools used in penetration testing.

 1. Define the Scope: Start by clearly defining the scope of your Penetration Test.
 Determine which systems or applications will be tested and establish specific goals and objectives.